Pylons/pylons/pylons/docs/en/tutorials/quickwiki_tutorial.rst

         log.info("Adding front page data...")
         page = model.Page(title=u'FrontPage',
-                          content=u'Welcome to the QuickWiki front page.')
+                          content=u'**Welcome** to the QuickWiki front page!')
         meta.Session.add(page)
         meta.Session.commit()
         log.info("Successfully set up.")

-You can see that :file:`config/environment.py`'s :func:`load_environment` function is called, so our engine is ready for binding and we can import the model.
+You can see that :file:`config/environment.py`'s :func:`load_environment` function is called (which calls the :file:`model/__init__.py`'s ':func:`init_model` ), so our engine is ready for binding and we can import the model.
 A SQLAlchemy :class:`MetaData` object -- which provides some utility methods for operating on database schema -- usually needs to be connected to an engine, so the line

 .. code-block :: python